umbraco/rfcs/cms/0000-project-unicore-structure.md

 ## Drawbacks

 * Breaking changes due to different Nuget packages made available, but as this is Phase 1 to migrating to .NET Core and we don't plan on releasing a version purely based on a project restructure we shouldn't be concerned about breaking changes since there will be plenty with the release of Umbraco running on .NET Core anyways.
 * Namespace changes in the Umbraco solution will be made.
-Although this is a breaking change we feel that this is easily overcome by a textual find + replace.
+Although this is a breaking change we feel that this is overcome by a textual find + replace.

 ## Alternatives